laminas-api-tools/api-tools-content-validation/README.md

 ];
 ```

-ZF2 Events
+Laminas Events
 ==========

 ### Listeners

-#### ZF\ContentValidation\ContentValidationListener
+#### Laminas\ApiTools\ContentValidation\ContentValidationListener

 This listener is attached to the `MvcEvent::EVENT_ROUTE` event at priority `-650`.
 Its purpose is
-to utilize the `zf-content-validation` configuration in order to determine if the current request's
+to utilize the `api-tools-content-validation` configuration in order to determine if the current request's
 selected controller service name has a configured input filter.
 If it does, it will traverse the
 mappings from the configuration file to create the appropriate input filter (from configuration or
-the Zend Framework 2 input filter plugin manager) in order to validate the incoming data.
+the Laminas input filter plugin manager) in order to validate the incoming data.
 This
-particular listener utilizes the data from the `zf-content-negotiation` data container in order to
+particular listener utilizes the data from the `api-tools-content-negotiation` data container in order to
 get the deserialized content body parameters.

-ZF2 Services
+Laminas Services
 ============

 ### Controller Plugins

-#### ZF\ContentValidation\InputFilter\InputFilterPlugin (aka getInputFilter)
+#### Laminas\ApiTools\ContentValidation\InputFilter\InputFilterPlugin (aka getInputFilter)

-This plugin is available to Zend Framework 2 controllers.
+This plugin is available to Laminas controllers.
 When invoked (`$this->getInputFilter()` or
 `$this->plugin('getinputfilter')->__invoke()`), it returns whatever is in the MVC event parameter
-`ZF\ContentValidation\InputFilter`, returning null for any value that is not an implementation of
+`Laminas\ApiTools\ContentValidation\InputFilter`, returning null for any value that is not an implementation of
-`Zend\InputFilter\InputFilter`.
+`Laminas\InputFilter\InputFilter`.

 ### Service

-#### Zend\InputFilter\InputFilterAbstractServiceFactory
+#### Laminas\InputFilter\InputFilterAbstractServiceFactory

 This abstract factory is responsible for creating and returning an appropriate input filter given
 a name and the configuration from the top-level key `input_filter_specs`.
 It is registered with
-`Zend\InputFilter\InputFilterPluginManager`.
+`Laminas\InputFilter\InputFilterPluginManager`.